Bills vs. Texans predictions, odds: 'Thursday Night Football' picks from 10,000 simulations

 Why the Bills can cover

 Allen showed why he is the reigning MVP and a candidate to go back-to-back with his Sunday performance versus the Bucs.
 He had three passing touchdowns and three rushing touchdowns for the second such game with those stats in his career, and no other player in NFL history even has one such regular season game.
 With his dual-threat ability, plus James Cook, Buffalo leads the league in rushing offense.
 On the other side of the ball, Buffalo is elite at defending through the air, ranking in the top five in both passing yards allowed and passing touchdowns given up.
 Struggling to move the ball through the air would cause tons of problems for Houston, as the Texans have a bottom-10 rush offense and rank 31st in red-zone scoring.
+Also, Houston is winless against the spread (0-3) as an underdog in 2025.
 See which team to back at SportsLine.

 Why the Texans can cover

 There's no better unit in all of football than Houston's defense, which boasts No. 1 rankings in both scoring defense and total defense.
 The Texans have no holes on that side of the ball, with additional top-three rankings versus the run, versus the pass and on third downs.
 Houston also has a big edge in the all-important turnover differential metric at +7, compared to the Bills being at +1.
 Additionally, the Bills' No. 31 run defense could get a middling rush offense like Houston's going, and you can't ignore the recent history of this series.
-The Texans are 5-0 outright and 4-1 against the spread over their last five home games versus Buffalo.
+The Texans are 5-0 outright and 4-1 against the spread over their last five home games versus Buffalo, while the Bills are 3-5 ATS as a favorite this season..
 See which team to back at SportsLine.

 How to make Bills vs. Texans picks